jpotter80/jpotter.xyz/src/index.md

 </div>

 <div>
-    <p>Hi, I'm James Potter, a data developer based in the scenic mountains of Western North Carolina.
-This site serves as both a personal website and a platform to demonstrate my interests and abilities.
-My journey into data analytics began with a foundation in bioscience and a passion for uncovering insights from complex datasets.</p>
+    <p>I'm James Potter, a data developer and freelance data professional based in the scenic mountains of Western North Carolina.
+With a strong foundation in bioscience and data analysis, I specialize in transforming complex datasets into practical solutions for businesses and organizations.
+My analytical approach combines technical expertise with a keen eye for meaningful insights that drive decision-making.</p>
 </div>

 <div>